Valdecy/Forecasting-01-Moving_Averages/README.md

 * horizon = Calculates the prediction h steps ahead.
 The default value is 0.

-* optimize = If True then best "alpha" (exponential smoothing parameter) is calculated by brute force.
+* optimize = If True then the best "alpha" (exponential smoothing parameter) is calculated by brute force.
 The default value is False.